-There are 6 bowling greens at Stanley Park; four crown and two flat.
-Facilities include a club house, changing rooms, and toilets.
+There are six bowling greens at Stanley Park; four crown and two flat.

 The 85 ft Portland Stone clock tower stands on the path running south from the Italian Garden.
 It was built in 1927 and named after the town’s first mayor Dr William Cocker.

 Blackpool Sport Centre is the town’s sports and leisure centre.

 Facilities here include a gym and fitness studio, all-weather pitches (football, hockey, etc.), sports arena with running track, an indoor climbing wall and bouldering room, and netball courts.